You bought the canned fish — awesome, you're that much closer to getting more omega-3s. The next step: figuring out what to do with it.

 You've probably heard that getting more omega-3 fatty acids in your diet is good for you.
 Well, adding some sardines to your diet can help.

-Ounce for ounce, sardines have more omega-3s than canned tuna, according to the National Institutes of Health.
-Currently, the daily adequate intake for omega-3 fatty acids is 1.6 grams for adult men and 1.1 grams for women over 19.
-Three ounces of sardines give you 1.19 grams of a combination of DHA and EPA, two types of omega-3s.
+Ounce for ounce, sardines have more omega-3s than canned tuna, per the National Institutes of Health.
+Currently, the daily adequate intake for omega-3 fatty acids is 1.1 to 1.6 grams.
+Three ounces of sardines give you 1.2 grams of a combination of DHA and EPA, two types of omega-3s.

-This salad also features persimmons, which are a source of vitamin C, carotenoids and tannins, according to May 2015 research published in Experimental and Clinical Sciences Journal.
-If you have a hard time finding the fruit out of season, try using an apple to mimic the sweetness you would find in a ripe persimmon.
+This salad also features persimmons, which are a source of vitamin C, carotenoids and tannins, according to May 2015 research in the Experimental and Clinical Sciences Journal.
+If you have a hard time finding the fruit out of season, try using an apple to mimic the sweetness of a ripe persimmon.

 Get the Persimmon, Pistachio and Turnip Salad With Mustard Greens recipe and nutrition info here.

 - Food and Drug Administration: "Mercury Levels in Commercial Fish and Shellfish"